 - (a) Each team has to provide its own flyball box.
-It has to be in a perfect working order, and it must be safe to use.
+It has to be in perfect working order and it must be safe to use.
 The flyball box must meet the following specifications: - (i) The box has to be equipped only with a mechanical release mechanism.
-When the mechanism is triggered, the ball must have a free unobstructed flight of not less than 60 cm. from the point where the ball is released (box cup) in the direction of the start line from all available holes. - (ii) The flyball box may not exceed the following dimensions LxWxH = 77x61x46 cm (a possible extension as platform for the box loader will be permitted).
+When the mechanism is triggered, the ball must have a free unobstructed flight of not less than 60 cm. from the point where the ball is released (box cup) in the direction of the start line from all available holes. - (ii) The flyball box may not exceed the following dimensions LxWxH = 77x77x51 cm (a possible extension as platform for the box loader will be permitted).
 The box shall not exceed these dimensions at any time during the heat, including any attachments to the box.
-Mat grabbing devices or outdoor staking devices are allowed but shall never raise the box more than 1.25 cm. - (iii) There may not be any sharp edges or projections at the front side of the flyball box on which the dog can hurt himself.
+Mat grabbing devices or outdoor staking devices are allowed but shall never raise the box more than 1.25 cm. - (iii) There may not be any sharp edges or projections at the front side of the flyball box on which the dog can hurt itself.
+The addition whether temporary or permanent of any object that could be considered a potential training aid or prop, attached to the front elevation of the box, is not allowed.
+This does not include tape or a painted band on the front of the box if the surface is still flat following the application of the tape/band.
 Judges have the discretion to declare a box unsafe and therefore not usable.